-We have always like the cold brew method.
-That is, add cold water to loose leaf tea and leaving in the fridge overnight.
+We have always liked the cold brew method.
+That is, add cold water to loose leaf tea and leave in the fridge overnight.
 Try this method with some of the old tea bags you have in a drawer.
 You will be amazed at the flavor, and a better idea than tossing them the next time you clean out your cupboard.

 Find the tea you like and drink it.

 And drink it often.

 Tea is an incredibly healthy beverage and if you like the taste,